 Length: 10.2km return

-This trail begins at the Fernie Dirt Jump Park, however, there is a second trailhead access next to the Fernie Rod & Gun Club Shooting Range.
+This trail begins at the Fernie Dirt Jump Park, however, you can also find a second trailhead access next to the Fernie Rod & Gun Club Shooting Range.
 From downtown 2nd Avenue, cross over the railway line by Gearhub Sports, and take a right past the Fernie Aquatic Centre on Pine Avenue and turn left on Coal Creek Rd.
 Stay on this road for about 3.4 km where you'll pass the Fernie Rod & Gun Club Shooting Range.
 You'll see trail markers and an information board.
 Please be aware that there are active logging vehicles operating on this road, so please park courteously.

 As with any trip into the backcountry be well prepared for weather changes.
 And remember that you are travelling in an area where wildlife is abundant.
 Be aware of your surrounding, follow the proper safety protocols and respect the environment.

 The trail winds past the Fernie Rod & Gun Club Archery Range, and then switchbacks up onto the old road, at the top turn right.
-The old road was the main link between Fernie and Old Town, along the corridor you will notice old rock work retaining walls from the early 1900’s.
-The trail transitions onto a logging road for 200metre then comes close to Coal Creek Road at 37 km.
-The road continues above an old rock quarry where a bench is provided for a view of the # 9 mine across the valley.
+The old road was the main link between Fernie and the former town of Coal Creek.
+Along the corridor, you will notice old rock work retaining walls from the early 1900’s.
+The trail transitions onto a logging road for approximately 200 metres then comes close to Coal Creek Road at 37 km.
+The road continues above an old rock quarry where a bench overlooks to the #9 Mine across the valley.
 Continue along the trail where you will climb some switchbacks to your left to navigate around a large rock debris low.